-Facebook's grim forecast: privacy push will erode profits for years
+Facebook's grim forecast: Privacy push will erode profits for years

 The second-quarter results were the first sign that a new European privacy law and a succession of privacy scandals involving Cambridge Analytica and other app developers have bit into Facebook's business.
 The company further warned that the toll would not be offset by revenue growth from emerging markets and Facebook's Instagram app, which has been more immune from privacy concerns.

-The plummeting stock price wiped out as much as US$150 billion in market capitalization and erased the stock's gains since April when Facebook announced a surprisingly strong 63 percent rise in profit and an increase in users.
+The plummeting stock price wiped out as much as US$150 billion in market capitalisation and erased the stock's gains since April when Facebook announced a surprisingly strong 63 per cent rise in profit and an increase in users.

 Facebook forecast similar increases for the second half of the year, also citing spending on video content and marketing.